Rudd-O/qubes-shared-folders/README.md

 * a program to mount folders in a qube served from other qubes
 * policy (for dom0) to permit or deny the process

+There's a number of [to-do items](./TODO.md) for which we'd love your help!

 ## Usage